Amanda2Robin/amanda2robin.github.io/_posts/2023-02-07-PBPChallengeBesançon-BeineckeMs387.md

 <br>

-This was also the case for the word deus, which was generally abbreviated as ꝺs̄ with a macron between the first and second letter.
+This was also the case for the word *deus*, which was generally abbreviated as ꝺs̄ with a macron between the first and second letter.
 In some instances, we noticed that the full word would be written out with no indication why sometimes it would be abbreviated and sometimes not.

 <br>